bee344/asset-hub-examples/README.md

 An **archive node** can become a **full node**, but for a **full node** to become an **archive node**, you must first purge your database and resync your node, starting in archive mode.

 You can run the Polkadot Relay Chain with specifying `--pruning` other than `archive`, but the Polkadot Asset Hub should be run as an `archive` node.

 #### Hardware requirements

-Currently there are no hardware requirements specific for the collator nodes, since they don't perform time-critical tasks.
+Currently there are no hardware requirements specific for running a node, since they do not perform time-critical tasks.
 The only requirement is to have enough storage for the type of node intended, which can be retrieved from [here](https://stakeworld.io/docs/dbsize).
 Other than that, any relatively performant equipement or any cloud provider will suffice.
 You can also look into the [reference hardware](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#reference-hardware) for validators, but be aware that these will probably be overkill for a non-validator node.

 #### NOS